AndromedaTechnology/shopify-syncer-luceed/readme.md

 - Saving ShopifyOrder to Luceed, with adding one of two Delivery items a) Free Delivery item, b) Default Delivery item.
 -- Based on delivery price on Shopify Order.
 - Continue selling products, when out of stock (configurable via .env variable (true/false))

-## Modular

-- .env variables: Used to Control behaviour of the Sync process (params to access Luceed and Shopify)
 - Two (2) locations: Shop and Webshop: To show inventory per location

+## Environment variables

+.env variables: Used to Control behaviour of the Sync process (params to access Luceed and Shopify).

+Env variables (.env file):

+- var1

+Database (e.g. MongoDB Atlas):

+- is_visible_in_webshop - [true/false] - is product ACTIVE or in DRAFT in Shopify (visible for customers)?
+Product is always synced, but potentially hidden from customers.

 ## Payments

-- Virmansko plaćanje (default),
-- Plaćanje pouzećem.
+- Set default payment by Luceed ID.

 ## Shopify